Valentine Best (D13) Columbia and Luzerne Counties, 1848-1850

 Newspaper publisher; captain, then later lieutenant colonel, Columbia Guards.

 Appointment, David Rittenhouse Porter, Columbia County prothonotary, 1839-1845

 Historical and Biographical Annals of Columbia and Montour Counties, Pennsylvania, vol. 1 (Chicago: J.H.
-Beers & Co., 1915), 276.
-Marriage Records, Culpeper (Virginia) County Courthouse; Correspondence, Kimberly Sutherland Mills, Ontario Canada, June 7, 2003; “Best Family File,” Northumberland County Historical Society, Sunbury; also: Danville Intelligencer, October 30, 1857; also: 1850 Pennsylvania Census, Montour County, 298; also,1840 Columbia County, US Census; also: Emerson, 30.
+Beers and Company, 1915), page 276.
+Marriage Records, Culpeper (Virginia) County Courthouse; Correspondence, Kimberly Sutherland Mills, Ontario Canada, June 7, 2003; “Best Family File,” Northumberland County Historical Society, Sunbury; also: Danville Intelligencer, October 30, 1857; also: 1850 Pennsylvania Census, Montour County, page 298; also,1840 Columbia County, United States Census; also: Emerson, 30.